gethiox/HIDI/README.md

 # HIDI

+Flexible HID to MIDI translation layer

-This is development branch, there is no guarantee that everything works correctly
+**This is development branch, there is no guarantee that everything works correctly**

 ![HIDI logo](./docs/hidi-logo-small.png)

-Flexible HID to MIDI translation layer
 Ultimate successor of [keyboard2000](https://github.com/gethiox/keyboard2000) and [keyboard3000](https://github.com/gethiox/keyboard3000) projects